mjordan/islandora_bagger/README.md

 ### Using Context to add or modify Islandora Bagger config settings

-The other of Reaction allows you to use add or modify options to the Islandora Bagger configuration file.
+The other Reaction allows you to add options to the Islandora Bagger configuration file or override existing options.
 To enable this, do the folowing:

 1. Install Context and Context UI modules (requirements for Islandora, so will already be done).
 1. Create a Context or edit an existing Context.